Gap Inc.: Forth & Towne

-The Gap originally targeted the younger generation when it opened, with its name referring to the generation gap of the time.
+The Gap targeted the younger generation when it opened, with its name referring to the generation gap of the time.
 It originally sold everything that Levi Strauss & Co made in every style, size, and color, and organized the stock by size.
 The Gap was the first of many shops that carried only Levi's.
-In 1973, Gap started making their own jeans as a way to differentiate themselves from department stores.
-Gap's current marketing works to appeal to a broad demographic of customers, whereas Banana Republic presents a sophisticated image with a self expressing easygoing personality and Old Navy focuses "fun, fashion, and value" for families and younger customers.
+In 1973, Gap started making its own jeans as a way to differentiate themselves from department stores.

+Gap's marketing works to appeal to a broad demographic of customers, whereas Banana Republic presents a sophisticated image with a self expressing easygoing personality and Old Navy focuses "fun, fashion, and value" for families and younger customers.
 While the company has been criticized for blandness and uniformity in its selling environments, it maintains that it tailors its stores "to appeal to unique markets" by developing multiple formats and designs.

-The domain www.gap.com attracts over 18 million visitors annually, according to a 2008 Compete.com survey.
-In 2018, a Gap ad campaign featuring a young girl wearing a hijab stirred up controversy in France.
+In 2018, a Gap ad campaign featuring a young girl wearing a hijab was controversial in France.